sunpy/sunpy-SEP/SEP-0002-revised.md

 # Governance Structure

-The SunPy project's governance involves the following five components:
+The SunPy Project's governance involves the following five components:

 * The Community
 * The Project Members